Climate Citizenship: Infrastructures, Environments, and Democracy in the Era of Climate Change

 Introduction

 This project investigates how altering environments to adapt to or mitigate climate change depends on and stimulates changes in social contracts.
-Comparatively and ethnographically, it investigates when and how material transformations implied by adaptation gather new publics and produce new forms of ‘climate citizenship.’
+Comparatively and ethnographically, it examines when and how material transformations implied by adaptation gather new publics and produce new forms of ‘climate citizenship.’

-Concept of Climate Citizenship
+Definition of Climate Citizenship

 By ‘climate citizenship,’ I refer to a form of situated globalism emerging from the articulation of existing, local social contracts (with their varying distributions of rights and responsibilities) and climate change as a global phenomenon.